Preparing for CMBS workout and negotiating effectively.

 Once you miss a payment or violate a covenant, you lose certain freedoms of action – and you signal distress.
 Leverage shifts heavily to the lender after default, so in the period before a default, take steps to position yourself:

-Optimize Property Operations and Appearance: It might go without saying, but a borrower in workout must convince the lender that they are the best party to maximize the asset’s value.
+Optimize Property Operations and Appearance: It might go without saying, but a borrower attempting a workout must convince the lender that they are the best party to maximize the asset’s value.
 If the lender perceives that you’re not effectively managing the property, they may bypass negotiations and opt for foreclosure, entrusting the property to another party.
 So, prove them wrong.
 Maximize occupancy rates and maintain the property to the highest standard.
-Even with limited cash flow, avoid deferring essential maintenance, as it will likely be noted during the lender’s appraisal.
+Even with limited cash flow, avoid deferring essential maintenance, as it will likely be noted during the lender’s assessment.
 Show that you’re actively marketing vacancies, addressing any health/safety issues, and keeping tenants satisfied.
 Document these efforts (leasing reports, maintenance logs).
 If you can demonstrate, “We’ve done everything right managing this asset despite the market downturn,” you gain credibility.
-Conversely, if the servicer finds out you let the property deteriorate or mismanaged it, you lose negotiating power.
-Don’t give them a reason to say you’re incompetent.
+Conversely, if the servicer finds out you allowed the property to deteriorate or mismanaged it, you lose credibility in negotiations.
+Don’t give them a reason to say that you’re a bad borrower.
 Have them consider you part of the solution – not the problem.

 Clean Up Any Technical Defaults or Open Issues: Perhaps you haven’t defaulted on payments yet, but maybe you breached a covenant or defaulted in a non-monetary manner (like timely financial reporting).
 Cure those if possible.
-If you have outstanding deferred maintenance that the loan agreement requires you to address (common in loans with holdback reserves), get it done or draw the reserve to do it before things escalate and the lender is not required to fund post-default.
+If you have outstanding deferred maintenance that the loan agreement requires you to address (common in loans with holdback reserves), get it done or draw the reserve to do it before things escalate as the lender’s requirement to release funds will cease post-default.
 The goal is to not hand the special servicer an easy list of your shortcomings.
-It also avoids giving them cause to claim a recourse trigger (like failure to maintain the property could be a carveout if extreme).
-Many borrowers neglect critical notices, fail to seek required consents, and end up triggering unnecessary defaults – or worse, personal recourse – often without realizing it.
-Don’t be that person – be meticulous in compliance up to the point of monetary default.
+It also avoids giving them cause to claim a recourse trigger (like failure to maintain the property could be a non-recourse carveout).
+Many borrowers neglect critical notices, fail to seek required consents, and end up triggering unnecessary defaults – or worse, personal recourse – at times, even without realizing it.
+Don’t be that person – be meticulous in loan compliance.

 3. Build Your “Workout Team” and Intel Network